Movin21/RelicRoom/README.md

-# Online Vintage Item Auction Management System
+# Online Vintage Item Auction Management System (RelicRoom)

-This repository contains the source code for an online vintage item auction management system developed as a project for the IT2080 Information Technology Project course at the Sri Lanka Institute of Information Technology.
+This repository contains the source code for an online vintage item auction management system developed as a project for the IT2080 Information Technology Project module at the Sri Lanka Institute of Information Technology (SLIIT).

 ## Project Overview